-Finance charges reduced by RO 1.9 million compared to 2020 following the scheduled repayments of the term loan facilities for the two project companies and by lower interest rates having a favorable impact on the unhedged portion of the loans.
-Also, as per IFRS 9, the expected credit loss on receivables has decreased due to the settlement of the fuel invoices for the year 2020 and part of 2021, as explained in the next section.
-This reduction in finance costs was partially offset by a higher accretion charge for provision for site restoration due to change in discount rate and period in Al Rusail.
+Finance charges reduced by RO 0.7 million compared to 2021 following the scheduled repayments of the term loan facilities for the two project companies and also, as per IFRS 9, the expected credit loss on receivables has decreased due to the settlement of the fuel invoices for the year 2021, as explained in the next section.

-The consolidated net result for the period ended 31 December 2021 amounts to RO 9.5 million corresponding to a decrease of RO 0.8 million compared to 2020.
+The consolidated net result for the period ended 31 December 2022 amounted to RO 11.09 million corresponding to an increase of RO 1.5 million compared to 2021.